 Why folks do this?

 What we mostly hear is that an LS swap is cheaper, more powerful and can handle much more power down the road.
 We’ve all heard that the 5.0L HO can only handle 500HP before it gets a splitting headache which is having some people look over the fence for another engine platform while keeping with the small packaged pushrod spirit.
 Although there are plenty of Windsor blocks pushing that limit with a good build and tune and reliably making passes at the track.

-Your typical swap is a 5.3L from a Silverado with some miles will produce around 300 to 350 crank HP.
+Your typical swap is a 5.3L from a Silverado with some miles that will produce around 300 to 350 crank HP.
 Now swap the stock cam out and put in a set of TEA stage 1 heads and you can get around 430HP… Put some more cash towards this with 4.8L flat-top pistons, TFS GenX 205 heads, bigger cam and now an aftermarket intake, TB, headers… and you’re past the 500HP mark NA.
-You’re looking at around $4000+ in new parts not including labor.
+You’re looking at around $4000+ in new parts, not including labor.
 With some research you can easily find some 600HP NA recipes for the LS engines, although not cheap at all but certainly (admittedly) impressive.
-Of course we won’t outline all the recipes here but if you do some research you can swap LS parts around to gain more power on the cheap side too.
+Of course, we won’t outline all the recipes here but if you do some research you can swap LS parts around to gain more power on the cheap side too.

 LS Swap Cost?